Understanding Lines Parallel to the Y-Axis: A complete walkthrough

 -

 Real-world Modeling: Vertical lines can represent boundaries, specific locations, or fixed positions in real-world scenarios.
-For instance, imagine plotting the height of a building over time; the height remains constant, represented by a vertical line on the graph.
+As an example, imagine plotting the height of a building over time; the height remains constant, represented by a vertical line on the graph.

 Solving Problems Involving Lines Parallel to the Y-Axis